ZoopEcoEvo/parasitized_tonsa_limits/Output/Reports/report.md

 <img src="../Figures/markdown/subset-eff-size-1.png" style="display: block; margin: auto;" />

-With the three low values removed, a linear mixed effects model also indicates an effect of bopyrid infestation on CTmax.
+With the three low values removed, the linear mixed effects model also indicates an effect of bopyrid infestation on CTmax.

 ``` r